Got this question from a friend late last week…

 I have a TABLE called STRAVA, it has my exercise activity data.
 And I’ve created a view on this table, that let’s me pull up anything in that table that’s NOT based on running activities.

-After we create our VIEW, let’s REST Enable it – and the following single API call, gives us a ton of ORDS features for FREE (no custom handler coding):
+With our VIEW created, let’s now REST Enable it – and the following single API call, gives us a ton of ORDS features for FREE (no custom handler coding):

 And let’s pull up a row now.